Pence warns NKorea ‘era of strategic patience is over’

 “But the era of strategic patience is over,” Pence declared.
 “President Trump has made it clear that the patience of the United States and our allies in this region has run out and we want to see change.
 We want to see North Korea abandon its reckless path of the development of nuclear weapons, and also its continual use and testing of ballistic missiles is unacceptable.”

+Later Monday, Pence said in a joint statement alongside South Korean Acting President Hwang Kyo-ahn that the United States’ commitment to its ally is “iron-clad and immutable.”
+Pence reiterated that “all options are on the table” to deal with threat and said that any use of nuclear weapons by Pyongyang would be met with “an overwhelming and effective response.”

-The vice president visited a military installation near the DMZ, Camp Bonifas, for a briefing with military leaders.
+The vice president earlier visited a military installation near the DMZ, Camp Bonifas, for a briefing with military leaders.
 He also met with American troops stationed at the joint U.S.-South Korean military camp, which is just outside the 2.5-mile (4.02-kilometer)-wide DMZ.
 Under rainfall, Pence later stood a few meters from the military demarcation line outside Freedom House, gazing at the North Korean soldiers across the border.

-Meanwhile, Japanese Prime Minister Shinzo Abe, speaking to a parliamentary session Monday, said: “Needless to say, diplomatic effort is important to maintain peace.
+In Tokyo, Japanese Prime Minister Shinzo Abe, speaking to a parliamentary session Monday, said: “Needless to say, diplomatic effort is important to maintain peace.
 But dialogue for the sake of having dialogue is meaningless.”

 “We need to apply pressure on North Korea so they seriously respond to a dialogue” with the international community, he said, urging China and Russia to play more constructive roles on the issue. deforested stretch of North Korea from a lookout post in the hillside.